Greasy-Gooney 10K - Click image to load a new image randomly

 How long has this race been in existence?

-The Greasy-Gooney 10K was first held on Saturday 23 October 1999, so the 2023 race will be the twenty-fifth edition.
+The Greasy-Gooney 10K was first held on Saturday 23 October 1999, so the 2024 race will be the twenty-sixth edition.
 The event was founded by Patrick Farris, then a history teacher at Warren County High School who went on to serve as the executive director of the Warren Heritage Society for many years.
 While driving the back roads of Warren County and coming up with running routes, he found that the Gooney Manor Loop was an especially beautiful road and decided he wanted to share it with the local running community.
 And thus was the Greasy-Gooney 10K born!
 Patrick continued as race director through the 2004 race, at which point he handed over the reins to Karsten Brown and Terry Leckie.
 Karsten is now the lone RD, albeit with invaluable ongoing help from many.
 (If you'd like to serve the race in any capacity, either this year or in future years, send Karsten an e-mail!)

 What's new with the race this year?